Beloved ISBCC Community, As Salaamu Alaikum wa Rahmatullah

 The Prophet (P.B.U.H.) said, “The person who recites the Qur’an and masters it by heart will be with the noble righteous scribes (in Heaven).
 And the person who exerts himself to learn the Qur’an by heart and recites it with great difficulty, will have a double reward.”

-Qur’an circles will take place weekly from 7 pm to 8 pm in the ISBCC’s prayer area.
+Qur’an circles will take place weekly from 7:30 pm in the ISBCC’s Zoom platform.
 All are welcome, no matter your level.

 The Prophet (P.B.U.H.) said: “The dearest to Allah is the one who is the most beneficial to people” [al-Tabarani]

 We at the ISBCC are excited by the approach of the holy month of Ramadan.
 During this blessed time of heightened worship and remembrance of Allah (swt), we are reminded that one of the greatest acts of devotion lies in serving others within our community.
 We seek the favor of Allah (swt) by dedicating our time and resources to helping those around us.
 The ISBCC will therefore provide extensive volunteer opportunities for its members.
 To learn more about Ramadan volunteer opportunities please sign us for the volunteer application.

 “O mankind, what has deceived you concerning your Lord, the Generous..
 (The Holy Quran, 82:6)

 During the blessed month of Ramadan, let us strive to connect ourselves to Allah’s Beautiful Name, Al-Kareem, the Generous, the Giving, by giving generously to the ISBCC.